Admission degree-seeking students

 Deutsche Botschaft Beijing, APS

-For applications from students from India, the HRK decided that it is mandatory to present an APS certificate, provided that the applicants are not already in Germany and do not have to go through another visa process and/or have the highest degree relevant to the assessment within of India were acquired.
+For applications from students from India, it is mandatory to present an APS certificate, provided that the applicants are not already in Germany and do not have to go through another visa process and/or have the highest degree relevant to the assessment within of India were acquired.

 www.aps-india.de